 - You may be able to change the way you make your payments or the date you pay

-- We may agree a reduced payment for a period
+- We may agree to accept reduced payments for a short period of time.

 - You could look to increase the term of your mortgage to reduce your monthly repayment amount.

 Although we are not asking you to make any payments during the agreed period, you will still owe this amount.
 The deferred payment amounts will be included in the total mortgage balance and interest will continue to be charged, which means that your mortgage balance will increase.

 During the deferral period, no arrears charges will be added to your account and we will ensure that your credit file is not adversely affected by deferring these payments.